API Reference · v1

 description OptionalstringThe raw play-by-play description.
 Helps disambiguation.

-team OptionalstringTeam tricode of the play-maker (e.g. NYK).
+team OptionalstringTeam tricode or short code of the play-maker (e.g. NYK, NE, LIV).

 Example request